 All students will be issued class schedules at the beginning of the term indicating day and time of class meeting.
 Pre-scheduling times are available for students to meet with academic officials each term.
-The Academic Dean must approve all changes in a student's schedule.
+The Academic Dean or Director of Education must approve all changes in a student's schedule.